 covenant age of grace, which is just about to close and open a new age of

-current, and God has demonstrated His value of the present when He told Moses
+present is more important than any other time because it is always current.
+God has demonstrated His value of the present when He told Moses

 (237d) Kingdom of God